 The new actor ID is the arbitrary actor ID chosen by that actor.

-This address type plays an essential role in supporting the EVM-compatible FVM.
+This address type plays an essential role in supporting the FEVM.
 It allows the Filecoin network to be able to recognize the foreign address and validate and execute the transactions sent and signed by the supported foreign addresses.

 The supported foreign addresses can be cast as